 24) “Open thou mine eyes that I may behold the wondrous things out of thy law!” – Ps.
 CXIX, 19.

 25) “Mystery; Babylon the great; the mother of harlots and abominations of the earth.” – Rev. XVII, 5.
 (This is a denunciation by Jesus, speaking by his “Angel” through “John the Divine,” of Ecclesiasticism as the “Scarlet woman,” for denying to man a faculty of understanding, by insisting on authority as the criterion of truth, and making Mystery consist in something which transcends and contradicts reason, instead of only requiring the application of reason to a higher, because spiritual plane, thereby falsifying the doctrine, wholly reasonable, represented by Jesus.)”
 (Edward Maitland.
 The “New Gospel of Interpretation”.
-Chapter III: The Bible Insists on the Esoteric Sense)
+Chapter III: The Bible Insists on the Esoteric Sense; emphasis added)

 Moses and Elias Correspond to Buddha and Pythagoras: the Mind and the Body.
 Jesus: the Heart-Spirit.
 Functions Exercized by Pythagoras, Buddha and Jesus: Works, Undestanding and Love, or Body, Mind and Heart